feaselkl/RSQLDeveloper/PITCHME.md

 ### Why Use R?

-R provides several advantages as a data analysis Domain Specific Language (DSL):
+As a data analysis Domain Specific Language (DSL):

 * R has a large number of built-in functions for performing operations, including aggregates, statistical analysis, and graphing and plotting.
 * The R ecosystem is vast, with over 12K packages in CRAN.